 What types of loans does Chase offer?

 - Auto loans.
-Finance a new or used car or refinance an existing auto loan.
+With Chase, you can finance a new or used car, or refinance an existing auto loan.
+Terms last between 48 to 72 months, and you can borrow up to $100,000 for your vehicle.
 Use Chase’s online calculator to estimate payments and rates based on your creditworthiness and the type of car you’re financing.

 Compare Chase loans to other lenders